Dr. Amy Schulting specializes in Dyslexia and ADHD and is passionate about supporting students and their families.

 In her free time, Jessica enjoys spending time at local breweries, playing trivia, and getting outside with her dog and her wife.

-Hannah is the administrative assistant, working behind the scenes to coordinate intake paperwork, scheduling, invoicing, and any questions that may come up during the evaluation process.
+Stephanie is the administrative assistant, working behind the scenes to coordinate intake paperwork, scheduling, invoicing, and any questions that may come up during the evaluation process.
 She works to support families by providing important information when needed and making sure everything runs smoothly.

-Hannah is the administrative assistant, working behind the scenes to coordinate intake paperwork, scheduling, invoicing, and any questions that may come up during the evaluation process.
+Stephanie is the administrative assistant, working behind the scenes to coordinate intake paperwork, scheduling, invoicing, and any questions that may come up during the evaluation process.
 She works to support families by providing important information when needed and making sure everything runs smoothly.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.